One script to install. Manage with CLI or API. Embed where your team already works.

 Remote access that survives real networks.

-Keep tunnels alive behind firewalls, allowlist predictable egress, and ship a branded operator console directly inside your product.
+Keep tunnels alive behind firewalls, allowlist predictable egress, and serve installs, updates, and an embedable console from a single hostname on your domain.

 Everything operators need